docs

 Why a custom domain

-Shared domains are a demo funnel, and we're honest about their physics: any domain that hands out free programmatic addresses eventually lands on disposable-email blocklists (the full story).
-A custom domain ends that race permanently — signup-a1@testmail.acme.com is indistinguishable from any other address on your company's infrastructure, because it is your company's infrastructure.
+Shared domains are a demo funnel, and we're honest about their physics: domains that hand out free programmatic addresses are common targets for disposable-email blocklists (the full story).
+A custom domain removes the shared-domain identifier: signup-a1@testmail.acme.com lives in a namespace your company controls and strangers cannot use.
+It is not a universal acceptance guarantee — a service can still inspect MX records or apply its own policy.
 Custom domains are available on every paid plan.

 Setup: two DNS records